Lamesley: Demography

-Combined, this area has a population of 3,928 people as at the 2001 census and unlike the small rise in the overall region saw a decrease to 3,742 at the following census.
+Combined, this area had a population of 3,928 people as of the 2001 census and unlike the small rise in the overall region it saw a decrease to 3,742 at the following census.
 The Gateshead MBC ward of Lamesley had a population of 8,662 at the 2011 Census.
 Both the ward and civil parish are very homogenous.
 For instance, in the 2011 Census, the ward was 96.9% White British.

+History

+Evidence of a medieval village located just to the south of Haggs Lane has been documented, with ridge and furrow, field boundaries and a holloway visible as earthworks.
+This has been recognised as one of the best surviving medieval landscapes in the Tyne and Wear region.

 The Ravensworth Arms in Lamesley is said to be where Lewis Carroll wrote parts of Alice in Wonderland.